BenDotWillcox/BenWillcox/_pages/about.md

   - /about.html
 ---

 I am a data scientist with a profound interest in machine learning.
-My passion for uncovering underlying trends in data dates back to middle school when I created metrics from aggregating counting stats in the major four sports to determine the player I believed should win MVP in each league.
-Today, I channel this enthusiasm into projects that involve building dashboards, applications, predictive models, and computer vision models.
+I love uncovering the mysteries that hide with in data and I am especially excited about the amazing things we can uncover with the combination of ever increasing amounts of data and the advancements of algorithms and techniques that happen seemingly everyday.
+I enjoy researching and trying out the latest state of the art methods.
+I typically do so on my own personal projects which are typically set in a domain that I am well versed in.
+Some of these domains include Basketball, Golf, ESports, Supply Chain, Manufacturing machinery, Healthcare/bioinformatics, or whatever else peaks my interest for long enough for me to do some research on.

 Some of my current/recent projects include: